The Ducati 900SS is one of the most important road-going superbikes from this period in the Italian company’s history.

 Overnight the Italian motorcycle marque became a respected superbike manufacturer, and the desmodromic valve L-twin motor developed by Fabio Taglioni fitted to the 750SS was the subject of countless breathless articles in motorcycle magazines.

 The first year of mass production for the 750SS was 1974, it was essentially a Grand Prix bike that had been given the bare minimum of modifications to make it road legal.
-It weighed just 333 lbs (151 kgs) and featured a “road case” 90º L-twin with a capacity of 748cc and had a 10.5:1 compression ratio, one bevel gear driven camshaft per cylinder operating two valves, and a 5-speed gearbox.
+It weighed just 333 lbs (151 kgs) and featured a “round case” 90º L-twin with a capacity of 748cc and had a 10.5:1 compression ratio, one bevel gear driven camshaft per cylinder operating two valves, and a 5-speed gearbox.

 Just 401 were produced, and these are now among the most desirable Ducatis ever made.